JuliaNLSolvers/NLsolve.jl/README.md

 By default, no linesearch is performed.
 **Note:** it is assumed that a passed linesearch function will at least update the solution vector and evaluate the function at the new point.

+## Anderson acceleration

+Also known as DIIS or Pulay mixing, this method is based on the acceleration of the fixed-point iteration `xn+1 = xn + β f(xn)`, where by default `β=1`.
+It does not use Jacobian information or linesearch, but has a history whose size is controlled by the `m` parameter: `m=0` (the default) corresponds to the simple fixed-point iteration above, and higher values use a larger history size to accelerate the iterations.
+Higher values of `m` usually increase the speed of convergence, but increase the storage and computation requirements and might lead to instabilities.
+This method is useful to accelerate a fixed-point iteration `xn+1 = g(xn)` (in which case use this solver with `f(x) = g(x) - x`).

+Reference: H. Walker, P. Ni, Anderson acceleration for fixed-point iterations, SIAM Journal on Numerical Analysis, 2011

 ## Common options